Stetson University's Web Publishing Code of Conduct

-- Test your pages across other browsers and platforms including Internet Explorer, Firefox, Mac Safari, and mobile devices, if possible.
+- Test your pages across other browsers and platforms including Microsoft Internet Explorer, Mozilla Firefox, Apple Safari and mobile devices, if possible.

-- Keep your pages up to date.
-Set reminders on your calendar to check sites for accuracy.
+- Keep your pages up-to-date.
+Set reminders on your calendar to check websites for accuracy.

-- Comply with all Stetson Law brand standards when using the logo or other official graphics.
+- Comply with all Stetson University College of Law brand standards when using the logo or other official graphics.